Tellez HR, throw spark Brewers over Braves 2-1 in Game 1

 Ozzie Albies followed with a sharp grounder down the first-base line that Tellez caught just before stepping on the bag.
 When he noticed Soler was trying to score from third, Tellez threw to the plate.

-Narváez caught the one-hop throw and tagged Soler to complete the double play.
+Narvaez caught the one-hop throw and tagged Soler to complete the double play.
+Counsell called it the play of the game.

-The Braves didn’t get many more opportunities as Milwaukee used its loaded starting rotation to compensate for its lack of bullpen depth.
+”I made a terrible throw,” Tellez said. ”I’ve got a good catcher back there.
+He’s an All-Star for a reason.
+Made a great tag.
+That whole play doesn’t happen without him.”

+Freeman advanced to third on a wild pitch, but Burnes struck out Austin Riley to end the threat.

 Milwaukee is playing this series without setup man Devin Williams and left-handed reliever Brent Suter.
 Williams fractured his throwing hand when he punched a wall the night the Brewers clinched the NL Central, and Suter has a strained right oblique.